norihiro/obs-face-tracker/doc/properties-ptz.md

 ### Attenuation time for lost face
 After the face is lost, integral term will be attenuated by this time.
 The dimension is time and the unit is s.

-## Debug
-These properties enables how the face detection and tracking works.
-Note that these features are automatically turned off when the source is displayed on the program of OBS Studio.
-You can keep enable the checkboxes and keep monitoring the detection accuracy before the scene goes to the program.

-### Show face detection results
-**Deprecated**
-If enabled, face detection and tracking results are shown.
-The face detection results are displayed in blue boxes.
-The Tracking results are displayed in green boxes.

-### Always show information
-**Deprecated**
-If enabled, debugging properties listed above are effective even if the source is displayed on the program.
-This will be useful to make a demonstration of face-tracker itself.

 ## Output
 This property group configure how to connect to the PTZ camera.